-Access QI is new programme of work focused on supporting NHS Boards to deploy quality improvement (QI) expertise to meet the challenge of delivering sustainable improvements in waiting times whilst maintaining or improving the quality of care.
+Access QI is a new programme of work focused on supporting NHS Boards to deploy quality improvement (QI) expertise to meet the challenge of delivering sustainable improvements in waiting times whilst maintaining or improving the quality of care.

 The programme has four components: